 Create a bookmark

-Create a new bookmark to store the current view extent so you can come back to that same location in the future.
+To create a bookmark to store the current view extent so you can come back to that same location in the future, complete the following steps:

 - Navigate to the location or perspective you want to bookmark.